Aari Arujunan

 Aari Arujunan is an Indian actor who has appeared in Tamil language films.
-He made his lead debut in Rettaisuzhi (2010) produced by director Shankar, before having a breakthrough performance as Murugan in Nedunchaalai (2014) and starring in the supernatural thriller Maya.
+He made his lead debut in Rettaisuzhi (2010) produced by director Shankar, before having a breakthrough performance in Nedunchaalai (2014) and starring in the supernatural thriller Maya (2015).
 In 2021, he emerged as the winner of the reality television show Bigg Boss 4.

 Career

 Aari, before entering films, had background in theatre featuring in productions by Magic Lantern, Theatre Nisha and Inland Theatres.
-He appeared in a minor role in Alaiyadikkuthu (2005) and was later cast in the role of Muthu in Aadum Koothu (2006).
-Aari made his lead debut in Rettaisuzhi, produced by director Shankar.
-He appeared as Murthy, an army man, returning to his village.He is the only actor to act with two legendary directors Balachandar and Bharathiraja in the same film in Rettaisuzhi movie.
+He appeared in a minor role in Alaiyadikkuthu (2005) and was later cast in the role in T. V. Chandran's Aadum Koothu (2006).

-In October 2011 it was announced that Aari would feature in Maalai Pozhudhin Mayakathilaey and would star alongside winner of Miss South India 2010, Shubha Phutela.
+Aari made his lead debut in Rettaisuzhi (2010), produced by director Shankar.
+In October 2011, it was announced that Aari would feature in Maalai Pozhudhin Mayakathilaey and would star alongside winner of Miss South India 2010, Shubha Phutela.
 Aari mentioned that it was "really challenging to play an ordinary guy", as he had to consciously keep his emotions to a minimum at all times.
 Aari portrayed the lead role in N. Krishna's third venture, a romantic road trip film titled Nedunchaalai (2014), a period film set in the 1980, which took two years to complete.
-Post-release, a critic noted "Aari immerses himself in the central character of Murugan with such conviction and controlled flair that it becomes impossible to separate the actor from the part".
 The film opened to positive reviews.
 His following venture, the comedy Kadai Enn 6, remains unreleased.
 Another venture Dharani directed by newcomer Guhan Sambandham, released in 2015, which did not perform well.
-In the same year he played a pivotal role in Maya, supernatural thriller alongside Nayanthara.
-Maya was a huge success at the box office and was critically acclaimed.
-He was again cast in a lead role in N.Krishna's next venture, Maane Thene Paeye, a romantic comedy opposite Subhashree Ganguly, which was dropped halfway.
-In 2016, he was seen in Unnodu Ka, a commercial entertainer opposite to Maya, which performed average in the box office.
-Later, he was cast in horror comedy Nagesh Thirayarangam in lead role opposite Ashna Zaveri.
-His next ventures to be released include Ellam Mele Irukkuruvan Pathuppan, a sci fi movie with alien backdrop, then Aleka, a romantic thriller, Bagavan mythological drama and an action thriller titled TN-43.
-He has played a significant role in Nenjuku Needhi, alongside Udhayanidhi Stalin directed by Arunraja Kamaraj, the official remake of critically acclaimed Hindi film Article 15.
+In the same year, he played a pivotal role in Maya, a supernatural thriller alongside Nayanthara.
+It was a huge success at the box office and was critically acclaimed.
+In 2016, he was seen in Unnodu Ka, which performed average reviews.
+Later, he was cast in horror comedy Nagesh Thiraiyarangam in lead role opposite Ashna Zaveri.

 In January 2021, he emerged as the title winner in the reality show Bigg Boss Tamil 4.